xiaodaw/shell-humanities/_episodes/02-filedir.md

 the command doesn't change the directory, it changes the shell's idea of what directory we are in.

-Let's say we want to move to the `data` directory we saw above.
+Let's say we want to move to the `photos` directory we saw above.
 We can use the following series of commands to get there:

 ~~~
 $ cd Desktop
-$ cd data-shell
+$ cd humanities_data
-$ cd data
+$ cd photos
 ~~~
 {: .bash}

-These commands will move us from our home directory onto our Desktop, then into the `data-shell` directory, then into the `data` directory.  `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/data-shell/data`.
+These commands will move us from our home directory onto our Desktop, then into the `humanities_data` directory, then into the `photos` directory.  `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/humanities_data/photos`.
-If we run `ls` without arguments now, it lists the contents of `/Users/nelle/Desktop/data-shell/data`, because that's where we now are:
+If we run `ls` without arguments now, it lists the contents of `/Users/nelle/Desktop/humanities_data/photos`, because that's where we now are:

 ~~~